 Bonsai Fukien Tea care is relatively easy.
 It grows best in half day to full sun.
 Too much shade encourages undesirable leggy growth and larger leaves.

-Remember they are tropical plants, bring them indoors or a greenhouse at the first frost or freeze warning.
+Remember they are tropical plants, bring them indoors or a greenhouse at the first warning of frost or freeze .

 Good air circulation is important both outdoors and indoors.